 Shea is rich in fatty acids and antioxidants as well as potent emollient properties which means it prevents moisture loss, maintaining skin elasticity.
 The combination of these properties reduces the appearance of fine and wrinkles resulting in a smoother youthful appearance.

 Shea is a natural source of Vitamin A and E which increase cell turnover, smoothing the skin’s surface.
-A great butter for repairing the skin after an acne breakout, it can also be immensely helpful in fading strech marks and other scaring on the skin.
+A great butter for repairing the skin after an acne breakout, it can also be immensely helpful in fading stretch marks and other scarring on the skin.

 6. Mother and Baby care